gazebo-tooling/release-tools/conda/README.md

 ## Environments available

-### The legacy environment
+### The legacy environments

-The legacy environment has the goal of replacing the previous vcpkg installation used by the Gazebo Buildfarm for testing Garden, Harmonic and Ionic.
+The legacy environments has the goal of replacing the previous vcpkg installation used by the Gazebo Buildfarm for testing Fortress, Harmonic and Ionic.
 The software versions chosen are mostly based on the Ubuntu Jammy versions.

-The legacy enviroment is locked to use always the same exact set of version dependencies.
+The legacy enviroments are locked to use always the same exact set of version dependencies.

+Harmonic and Ionic uses the legacy_ogre23 enviroments which is a variant of what vcpkg packages had providing an upgrade on ogre-next from 2.2 to 2.3.